InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/README.md

 4. You can tweak various options in the CSRF PoC generator to fine-tune aspects of the attack.
 You might need to do this in some unusual situations to deal with quirky features of requests.
 5. Copy the generated HTML into a web page, view it in a browser that is logged in to the vulnerable web site, and test whether the intended request is issued successfully and the desired action occurs.

-# Bypass Method -1 : Change the request method POST → GET

-**Test Case: Validation of CSRF token depends on request method**

-1. Interect with functionality and intercept the request.
-2. Send this requets to repeater and right click change request method
-3. Remove any csrf param and genrate csrf poc
-4. Edit according to your preference,For example
-5. Done send this to victim.

-# Bypass Method - 2: Remove csrf param from POST request.

-**Test Case: Validation of CSRF token depends on token being present**

-1. Interect with functionality and intercept the request.
-2. Send this requets to repeater.
-3. Remove any csrf param and generate csrf poc
-4. Edit according to your preference,For example:
-5. Done send this to victim.

-# Bypass Method - 3: Feed your own account generated CSRF token in attack.

-**Test Case: CSRF token is not tied to the user session.**

-1. Interect with functionality and intercept the request.
-2. Right click generate csrf poc.
-3. Copy the code in a file.html remove any session token
-4. Drop the request.
-5. Send the file.html to victim.

-# Bypass Method - 4 : Chain any other vulnerability to add your cookie for example XSS, CRLF → CSRF

-**Test Case - 1 : CSRF token is tied to a non-session cookie, when we have two csrf token one in cookie and other in the functionality this is due to presence of two framework one for session handling and one for CSRF protection, which are not integrated together.**

-The cookie-setting behavior does not even need to exist within the same web application as the CSRF vulnerability.
-Any other application within the same overall DNS domain can potentially be leveraged to set cookies in the application that is being targeted, if the cookie that is controlled has suitable scope.
-For example, a cookie-setting function on staging.demo.normal-website.com could be leveraged to place a cookie that is submitted to secure.normal-website.com.

-1. Find any vulnerability which allow you to inject something in the cookie of victim.
-2. Test if CSRF token is tied to session id (try changing session id keeping everything as it is))
-3. Check if the your csrf token works when replaced in victims request
-4. Lastly check if you can inject CRLF and change csrf cookie value
-5. Done now make a csrf poc with xss payload which execute crlf and send this poc to victim

-**Test Case - 2 : CSRF token is simply duplicated in a cookie, here csrf token value can be anything just need to be same in cookie as wells as param.**

-1. Intercept and action and try changing csrf token in both cookie and param
-2. Make similar poc as above but this time put same csrf token in crlf payload and request param.
-3. Done, Send it to victim.

 # Bypass Method - 5 : Delete the Referrer Header Completely or Suppress it.